SamiCh246/Food-Order-Predictor/Report.md

 ### Model Selection

 - **Categorical Features:** Given the abundance of categorical features in the dataset, a variant of random tree/forest classification was considered due to its compatibility with such data.
-- **Ensemble Learning:** Random forest models were investigated for their ensemble nature, which often provides robust performance when considering combinations of categorical features.
 - **Comparison with Alternative Models:** While various models were assessed, the strong dependence on categorical features led to the underperformance of models like K-nearest neighbors and support vector machines.
 - **Decision Tree Classifier:** The decision tree classifier was selected as the final model due to its competitive performance and high interpretability.